postmannen/go-bill/fakt16/README.md

 16: Wrote the first db template to use in "template-database-creation.sql"
-	Rewrote the addUser* functions to use type User (struct) instead of single variables of type int and string Rewrote the modifyUser* functions to use type User (struct) instead of single variables of type int and string
+	Rewrote the addUser* functions to use type User (struct) instead of single variables of type int and string Rewrote the modifyUser* functions to use type User (struct) instead of single variables of type int and string Split the main package into main.go, web.go, and db.go.
+    Created README.md

 TODO:
 	Keep the number 0 in the deleted user row, incase the last user is deleted